TokenBrice/blog/content/posts/2020/defi-free-coffees.md

 The **Dai Saving Rate is arguably the safest way to earn a return on your DAI**.
 The risk is minimal because you’re not lending your money to anyone.
 To keep it short, you lock your DAI in the Maker system, and the system pays you a premium because you’re helping DAI to maintain its peg.

+`🖊 Edit: Please note that the earning rates presented for specific protocols are no longer accurate.
+However, similar results can still be achieved with alternative methods.`

 ![_👆_ [_DeFiscore_](https://defiscore.io/) _is a community project offering a comprehensive rating of the risks associated with different lending protocols.
 What you see above is an overview of their ranking of DAI lending opportunities._](/img/2020/freecoffees/defiscore.png)
 _👆_ [_DeFiscore_](https://defiscore.io/) _is a community project offering a comprehensive rating of the risks associated with different lending protocols.
 What you see above is an overview of their ranking of DAI lending opportunities._